Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/extend_private_network_accross_regions/guide.en-gb.md

 - Additional OVHcloud products (such as Bare Metal, Dedicated Servers, or Private Cloud) can join the same VLAN without creating address conflicts.
 - Multi-region workloads, migrations, and hybrid deployments operate reliably on a unified private network.

 This solution preserves the flexibility of a single stretched VLAN while enforcing predictable, conflict-free IP management.
-The next section explains how to configure this setup using the OVHcloud Control Panel, Horizon, OpenStack CLI, or Terraform.
+This guide explains how to configure this setup using the OVHcloud Control Panel, Horizon, OpenStack CLI, or Terraform.

 ## Use case examples